 We ensure that all personal data is subject to access controls, and is stored on secure, encrypted servers.
 We will only process personal data outside of the EU where we are sure there is an adequate level of protection or there are appropriate safeguards in place.
 We use pseudonymisation when sharing personal data, where appropriate.

 How long we keep your personal data

-We will only keep this data for as long as is necessary to meet our legitimate interests described above and in any event for not longer than six years.
-Subscribers to our listservs can unsubscribe at any time by visiting their subscription page, or by emailing firstname.lastname@example.org.
+We will only keep this data for as long as is necessary to meet our legitimate interests described above.
+Subscribers to mailing lists can unsubscribe at any time by visiting their subscription page, or by emailing the relevant collective.